 How to Identify Deep Value Stocks

-In that sense, notions of intrinsic value will always be inherently subjective as different people weigh aspects differently,
+In that sense, notions of intrinsic value will always be inherently subjective, as many investors weigh the value of metrics differently.

 As a general rule of thumb, intrinsic value can be estimated based on a company’s net asset value.